-We will need to grow our organization substantially to continue development and pursue the potential commercialization of ciforadenant, CPI-006, CPI-818 and our other product candidates.
-As we seek to advance ciforadenant, CPI-006, CPI-818 and other product candidates, we will need to expand our financial, development, regulatory, manufacturing, marketing and sales capabilities or contract with third parties to provide these capabilities for us.
+We will need to grow our organization substantially to continue development and pursue the potential commercialization of mupadolimab, CPI-818 and ciforadenant and our other product candidates.
+As we seek to advance mupadolimab, CPI-818 and ciforadenant and other product candidates, we will need to expand our financial, development, regulatory, manufacturing, marketing and sales capabilities or contract with third parties to provide these capabilities for us.
 As our operations expand, we expect that we will need to manage additional relationships with various strategic partners, suppliers and other third parties.
 Our future financial performance and our ability to commercialize our product candidates and to compete effectively will depend, in part, on our ability to manage any future growth effectively.